 Drake, at 23 years of age, ventured out on his first sea voyage to the New World.
 He accompanied his cousin, Sir John Hawkins, onboard a fleet of ships owned by the Hawkins' family without incident.
 However, on Drake's second voyage with Hawkins, they were trapped by the Spanish fleet in the port of San Juan de Ulua in Mexico.
 Drake narrowly escaped the enemy alongside Hawkins.
 After the incident, Drake was intent on revenge.
 From then on, Drake's voyages were about raiding and pillaging Spanish ports.
 The weather, jungle, and mutineers that they encountered made their privateering less appealing, though the gold and treasures that they garnered along the way seemingly more than made up for it.

 Drake was the second explorer to circumnavigate the world by sea.
-The voyage that saw him become such left Plymouth on November 15, 1577 and, in September of 1578, Drake and his men entered the calm waters of the Pacific.
+The voyage that saw him become such left Plymouth on November 15, 1577 and, in September of 1578, Drake and his men entered the calm waters of the Pacific Ocean.
 Along the way, Drake attacked and pillage Spanish settlements as his ship skirted the coastlines of South America.
 Reaching the coast near Lima, Peru, Drake attacked two Spanish ships carrying Peruvian gold and jewels.
 Drake then sailed to California, the Moluccas, and Africa before, on September 26, 1580, docking back in Plymouth, England safe and sound.
-In 1581, Elizabeth I knighted Drake onboard his flagship, the Golden Hind.
+In 1581, Drake was knighted onboard his flagship, the Golden Hind.
 He was also awarded his own coat of arms for his accomplishments.

 Drake faced many insurmountable challenges during his career as an explorer and privateer working in the name of the English Crown.
 Notably, he was faced by strong storms during the course of his voyage to circumnavigate the world.
 A mutiny occurred aboard his ship as well, after which time he had the mutineers executed for participation in the event.
 Scurvy also broke out among his men on the high seas.
 There was also the case of Sir Bernard Drake, who was also an explorer and sailor.
-As reward for circumnavigating the world by sea, Elizabeth I knighted Francis Drake, who wanted to adopt the coat of arms of the family of Drake of Ash, whose headed by the aforesaid Sir Bernard Drake.
+As reward for circumnavigating the world by sea, Elizabeth I bestowed Francis Drake with a knighthood.
+Drake wanted to adopt the coat of arms of the family of Drake of Ash, headed by the aforesaid Sir Bernard Drake.
 Francis Drake claimed a kinship, but Bernard Drake wouldn't relent in refuting it.
 The queen interceded, and gave Francis Drake his own heraldic arms.

 Death and Legacy